sophongo/sophdoc/docs/en/admin/kpanda/configmaps-secrets/create-secret.md

 - Used as an environment variable of the container to provide some necessary information required during the running of the container.
-- Use secrets as pod data volumes.
+- Use secrets as pod volumes.
 - As the identity authentication credential for the container registry when the kubelet pulls the container image.